Human rights in Niue: LGBT rights

 Same-sex relationships have been identified by Niue as an issue which “may be the subject of reform” in the coming years.

 Current Niue law does not make any specific reference to those who identify as lesbian, gay, bisexual or transgender.
 Same-sex marriage is not recognised and there is no legislation prohibiting discrimination on the basis of sexual orientation or gender identity.
-Sexual activity between males is criminalised by the Niue Act 1966.
-Those who commit the offence of “buggery” are liable to imprisonment for 10 years, while “indecent assault” between males carries a potential 5-year term of imprisonment.
-Consent is no defence to either of these offences.
-There is no legislation relating to female same-sex sexual conduct.
+Sexual activity between males was decriminalized in June 2024, female same-sex activity was never criminalized.

 There is no provision for a change of sex on official documents under the Births and Deaths Registration Regulations 1984.

 Children's rights

 The definition of a child varies greatly under Niue law.
 Individuals may sue and be sued in infancy, are entitled to drive at age 14, may purchase liquor at 18, and can be adopted up to age 21.
 Those under 18 are prohibited from permanent employment in the public service, however there is no minimum age to undertake other work.
 As Niue has no labour law for those employed in the private sector, children who take on employment outside of the public service have no legal protection from poor working conditions or exploitation.

 Enrolment and attendance at a school is compulsory for children between the ages of 5 and 16.
 All education provided by Government schools is free of charge.
 It is the duty of parents to ensure their child of school age is enrolled and attends school, and failure to do so without excuse or exemption is an offence.
 In 2011, the enrolment rate of primary and secondary school aged children was 100%.

 The use of corporal punishment at school is not expressly prohibited by law.
 Legislation relating to cruel treatment and bodily harm is not interpreted as outlawing corporal punishment.
 Acceptance of corporal punishment in the home is "near universal".